exoplatform/exo-documentation/docs/PersonalApplications.rst

 1. Select the Requests Pending drawer in Requests section.

-2. Click **Cancel Request** icon button next to the contact name, or click directly on Cancel request button in the users' card to revoke the connection request.
+2. Click **Cancel Request** icon button near the contact name or click directly on the "Cancel request" button on the users' card to revoke the connection request.

 |PEOPLE7|